dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 ![msg_query](../imgs/msg_query.svg)

-In this case, DTM will poll the messages that is only Prepared but not Submitted after a certain timeout and call the checkback service specified by the message to query whether the business execution is successful.
+In this case, DTM will poll the messages that is only Prepared but not Submitted after a certain timeout and call the check-back service specified by the message to query whether the business execution is successful.

-This checkback service goes inside the message table and queries whether the local transaction for business has been committed.
+This check-back service goes inside the message table and queries whether the local transaction for business has been committed.
-- **Committed:** Returns success, dtm submits the global transaction and proceeds to the next subtransaction call
+- **Committed:** Returns success, dtm submits the global transaction and proceeds to the next sub-transaction call
-- **Rolled back:** Failure is returned, dtm terminates the global transaction and no more subtransaction calls are made
+- **Rolled back:** Failure is returned, dtm terminates the global transaction and no more sub-transaction calls are made
-- **In progress:** This checkback will wait for the final result and then proceeds to the previous committed/rollbacked case
+- **In progress:** This check-back will wait for the final result and then proceeds to the previous committed/rollbacked case
-- **Not Started:** This checkback will insert data to ensure that the local transaction for business eventually fails
+- **Not Started:** This check-back will insert data to ensure that the local transaction for business eventually fails

 ## Crash Before Commitment
 Let's take a look at the timing diagram of a local transaction being rolled back.